 We have gathered some simple tips to help prepare you for a commercial finance application and give you the best possible chance of success.
-With a little preparation and planning you can demonstrate to the funder that supporting your business is a good investment.
+With a little preparation and planning you can demonstrate to the funder that supporting your small business is a good investment.

 What type of funding and how much funding do you need?

 Before you approach any lender, you need to have a clear idea of the funding you are looking for.

 - Firstly, how exactly will the funding be used?
 Being able to clearly define what you need the funds for (not just as cash for day-to-day business operations) is essential and it helps to determine the following points.

 - How much funding do you require?
 This needs to be enough to fulfil your business needs but equally manageable for the business to repay within the loan period.
 At this point, you should be prepared to explain how you will repay the loan, so consider your cashflow to determine how much you can repay on a monthly basis.

 There are likely to be numerous funding options available to you, but once you have considered the aspects above, you can select an appropriate lender with the right type of funding for your requirements.